 It is a variation of the typical abdominal plank, but with a little spinal flexion to work well the abs and not focus so much on the psoas.
 We place ourselves in a push-up position as if we were going to hold in an isometric position; we flex the spine and hold on there.

 Calisteniapp offers you three specific routines of core correction, one for each level, which include these exercises to work on that decompensation, to achieve our goals, to improve body posture and to train optimally.
-In addition, the Smart Progress of Posture also includes these exercises to work on lumbar hyperlordosis.
+In addition, the Smart Progress for Posture also includes these exercises to work on lumbar hyperlordosis.